mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 When I reached my floor, I was relieved to see that the sprinkler had actually burst in the shared conference room, not TinyPilot's suite.
 I unlocked our office and found everything was bone dry.
 The water hadn't even trickled under our door.

-My relief was short lived, as the landlord told me he might have to kick us out for "weeks to months" to repair the wall we shared with the conference room.
+My relief was short-lived, as the landlord told me he might have to kick us out for "weeks to months" to repair the wall we shared with the conference room.

 {{<img src="office-damage.webp" max-width="450px" caption="A sprinkler burst in the office adjacent to TinyPilot's, destroying everything inside." alt="Photo of a room with ceiling, carpets, and furniture all removed">}}